Vesper (cocktail): Contemporary versions

 Because the production of Kina Lillet, a fruit-and-spice flavoured apéritif wine from Bordeaux, ceased in 1986, the original recipe can no longer be used to reproduce the Fleming-Bond cocktail faithfully.
 Substitute ingredients attempt to recapture the original flavor of the drink.

 The International Bartenders Association (IBA) recipe calls for 45 ml gin, 15 ml vodka, and 7.5 ml Lillet Blanc in place of Kina Lillet.
 Others find Lillet Blanc an inadequate substitute for Kina Lillet, as it lacks the latter's quinine which added a distinctive taste, while Kingsley Amis thought the original drink too bitter and improved by substituting Lillet Blanc.
 Another alternative to Lillet is Cocchi Americano, a similar aromatised wine, which results in a more bitter finish than Lillet Blanc.
 Another suggested substitute is Kina L'Aéro d'Or.
 In 2006, Esquire suggested adding quinine powder to replace what Lillet Blanc lacks, or as a last resort ("in desperation") adding bitters.
 (Note: "Shake (if you must) with plenty of cracked ice.
 3 oz Tanqueray gin, 1 oz 100-proof [50%] Stolichnaya vodka, 1/2 oz Lillet Blanc, 1/8 teaspoon (or less) quinine powder or, in desperation, 2 dashes of bitters.
 Strain into a chilled cocktail glass and twist a large swatch of thin-cut lemon peel over the top.")
+Others such as Ulysses Lisbon Speakeasy uses Suze (original recipe) as another substitute for the Original Kina Lillet.

+The authors of a 2018 book Cocktail Codex recommend different proportions of the ingredients.
+Their "classic" Vesper recipe calls for one and a half ounces of gin, three quarters of an ounce of vodka half of an ounce of Lillet Blanc and a lemon twist for garnish.
+The justification for those proportions is to "stretch out the gin's botanicals and allow the Lillet to shine".
+More precisely, the authors use Plymouth gin and Aylesbury Duck vodka.

 Less attention has focused on the other spirits and their alcohol content, but both Tanqueray and Stolichnaya are sometimes mentioned.

 Although Bond drinks the first Vesper from a "deep glass", presumably the "deep champagne goblet" he specified when ordering a martini before substituting the Vesper's recipe, cocktail glasses are commonly used in modern versions of this drink, as Esquire and the IBA recommend.